Learning Representation for Clustering via Prototype Scattering and Positive Sampling: EM Framework

 \section{EM Framework}

-In this section, we first describe the \textit{von Mises-Fisher}~(vMF) distribution on the hypersphere, and then derive the ELBO for our EM framework, followed by detailed E-step and M-step.
+In this section, we first describe the \textit{von Mises-Fisher}~(vMF) distribution on the hypersphere, and then derive the evidence lower bound (ELBO) for our expectation–maximization (EM) framework, followed by detailed E-step and M-step.
 Finally, we describe our proposed prototypical contrastive loss and provide proof for convergence analysis.